Our Review of Marlborough College

 There are 15 Boarding Houses, five all girls, six all boys and four ‘mixed Houses’ which have boys from 13 who are joined by girls coming in for the V1 form.

 Two girls from New Court took us to their House which is in the old stable block built around a court yard which houses a private garden used for barbecues in the summer.
 In the Shell year (year 9) girls share dormitories with three others and have dedicated studies where a senior girl has a desk and supervises prep each day.
 By the sixth form girls have individual rooms.
 The dormitories are arranged so that year groups are integrated which is intentional.
-Sally Shearn, the House Mistress wants to create a friendly environment for the girls without hierarchy.
-She described her role as the best job in world and spoke passionately about pupils at New Court and their achievements.
-Our guides were engaging and were clearly very at home.
+Amy Adderley, the House Mistress has created a friendly environment for the girls without hierarchy.

 Next we visited Mill Mead, a popular girls House a few minutes from the campus hub, recently refurbished it also houses C3, a boys house on the opposite side of the entrance atrium.
 The House mistress and first XI hockey coach is a human dynamo full of energy and passionate about Mill Mead, where girls are encouraged to get out of their comfort zone and give things a go.
 The shells share dorms on the ground floor in an effort to enable them to get to grips with House life and to bond as a group in the first year.
 Our friendly guides showed us ‘brew’ rooms where pupils can make snacks and enjoy a chat.

+Marlborough offers much more than a school: ‘it is a way of life’.
+The House system is at its heart where residential happiness in the Houses drives the community in the college and is the foundation of the pastrol support system.
 Boarding at Marlborough offers enormous scope for co-curricular activity, so weekends are really full, the school does not empty out.
-He wants to see pupils have a triple A experience – with Academics being the cornerstone alongside the Arts and Athletics.
+Pupils are encouraged to have a triple A experience – with Academics being the cornerstone alongside the Arts and Athletics.